baosongyang/WRD/README.md

 ## Usage
 * This program is based on [THUMT-MT](https://github.com/THUNLP-MT/THUMT).
 We add options for running RNN- and DiSAN-based models which are named "**rnnp**" and "**transformer_di**", respectively.
 To run machine translation models, you may read the documentation of the original implementation.
+* To examine pre-trained MT encoders on WRD task: 1. put your model checkpoint files under the "eval" folder; 2. we provide an example script "word_order_MT.sh" to assess the ability of SAN to learn word order, you can evaluate other models by modifying the example script.